damianhakert/damianhakert.github.io/source/posts/2016-06-01-navigation-redesign.html.md

 Instead of making things easier to understand and use, we confused users even more and made a decision to rollback the change.
 We gave up for a while...

-Few weeks later we decided to take different path.
-We splitted GitLab layout on different areas by color and tried to follow navigation hierarchy.
+A few weeks later we decided to take a different path.
+We splitted GitLab's layout in different areas by color, and tried to follow the navigation hierarchy.

 Global navigation stays in dark left sidebar, and it is static.
 No matter which page you visit, you can always find GitLab's logo, your profile picture, and